bskinn/bskinn.github.io/_posts/2019-04-01-My-How-Why-Pyproject-Src.md

     exec(f.read())
 ```

+**NOTE (2019-06-12):** I realized recently that the above construction
+is unnecessarily complicated---the unpacking of the list literal is superfluous.
+Should be `.join("src", "stdio_mgr", "version.py")`.
+I think the unpacking must have been left over from something else I was fiddling with...?

 I could have moved a bunch of the configuration options to `setup` into `setup.cfg`, but I'd rather not
 create yet another new file for only this single purpose.
 If `setuptools` gets an update such that
 arguments to `setup` could be sited in `pyproject.toml`, I would strongly consider shifting them over there.